 I’ve always had road trip fantasies, and I’d love to rent an RV, a really souped-up RV, and go cross country with my family.
 But on the book tour I’ve really gotten to see a lot of the country in buses and I’ve realized that it’s nice to have a driver.
 I think it’s very impractical—it’s not very likely that I’ll end up on a road trip with my family with me in the driver’s seat.

 If you go to IMDb you’ll see that The Long Haul film has garnered a miserable rating of 3.6.
-I can’t say whether the film structure was a success, but the producers are fighting against another battle: The original characters have now aged out of their roles so brand new actors are playing beloved characters.
+I can’t say whether the film structure was a success, but the producers are fighting against another big struggle: The original characters have now aged out of their roles so brand new actors are playing beloved characters.
 This has not pleased the established audience.

 - The whole family is in the one big car.
 The family members themselves are each other’s main opponents.
 Greg himself has his brothers (each quite different in the nature of their opposition).
 The male family members are in constant opposition to the mother’s feminine wish to create a happy family situation by turning into the uber-Mom, over-organising everyone, enthusing over activities but coming up short.
 The scriptwriters packed even more characters in the car by bringing Rowley along for the ride.
 (Rowley is absent in the book.)
 Along the way they are joined by a baby pig.